aliliarif/vsf-propeller/README.md

 ## How to start if you want to contribute?

 Want to contribute?
-Ping us on `propellervsf` channel on [our Discord](https://discord.vuestorefront.io)!
+Ping us on `propeller` channel on [our Discord](https://discord.vuestorefront.io)!

 ### Requirements: